 How to Fix OnePlus 5T Audio Problems

 The latest December OxygenOS 4.7.4 update on December 7th made multiple changes to the camera, audio, Bluetooth and everything mentioned above.
 If you’re still having issues with sound after that, our only suggestion is to wait for another update.
-We’re expecting Android 8.0 and lots of bug fixes in January or February of 2018.

 How to Fix OnePlus 5T Group Text Message Problems